NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_sdr_timelapse/GEE_SDR_Functions_Timelapse.md

 ### Requirements

-To follow along with this code, you will need to install **Python 3.x** and sign up for a non-commercial Google Earth Engine account here https://code.earthengine.google.com/register.
+To follow along with this code, you will need to
+1. Install **Python 3.x** and required packages (see below)
+2. Sign up for a non-commercial Google Earth Engine account here https://code.earthengine.google.com/register.

 This tutorial was developed using Python 3.9, so if you are installing Python for the first time, we recommend that version.
 This lesson was written in **Jupyter Notebook** so you can run each cell chunk individually, but you can also use a different IDE (Interactive Development Environment) of your choice.
 If not using **Jupyter**, we recommend using **Spyder**, which has similar functionality.

-* **Install Python 3.x and Jupyter Notebooks**
 You can install both Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.

-* **Sign up for a GEE non-commercial account and set up a cloud project**

-* **Install required Python packages**
+* Install required Python packages - note that cartopy and the subsequent packages are only required for the last optional part of the tutorial, to create a time-lapse gif of the reflectance data.

     * ee
     * geemap
     * matplotlib

-The last optional part, to create a time-lapse uses the `cartoee` package in geemap, which requires the following packages:

     * cartopy
     * geos
     * shapely
     * pyproj